Our overseas work

 The groups we worked with were prisoners, HIV positive healthcare workers and children.*

-The organisations are independent from the UK - they are locally registered with their own boards of trustees and constitutions.
-These organisations carry out their own fundraising and partnership work; but are still funded through the UK office for particular work.
+These organisations are independent from the UK - they are locally registered with their own Boards of Trustees and constitutions.

 Registered Charity no: 292058